 I now publish my own cards and prints including my distinctive 'Naughty by Nature' range.

-I have always worked on a very thick Bockingford watercolour paper, building up the image in layers from the smooth, wet-
+I have always worked on a very thick Bockingford watercolour paper, building up the image in layers from the smooth, wet-on-wet washes of the background to the fine details of the main subject.

 But recently I have also been painting more freely on canvas, with a controlled splattering of gesso, overpainted with knife, brush and extreme enthusiasm!